STAY IN THE HIMALAYAN MOUNTAINS

 A cult leader totally dominates his terrorist group, like Abu Nidal or Shoko Asahara.
 These terrorist leaders give instructions to their lieutenants to hijack a jetliner while leaving operational details to their lieutenants.
-In Sociology of Terrorism, Terrorist groups are categorised according to a typology like Religious Fundamentalist, New Religious, Right-wing Terrorists and Nationalist-separatist.
+In Sociology of Terrorism, terrorist groups are categorised according to a typology like Religious Fundamentalist, New Religious, Right-wing Terrorists and Nationalist-separatist.
 Terrorist groups can belong to one of the following terrorist group typology: religious or fundamentalist, nationalist or separatist, and social revolutionary.
 Terrorist group typology can also be based on background and ideology.
 The general terrorist group typology is also important because terrorist campaigns are different, and the Terrorist Ideology And Religious Perception may be more in common than those in different categories.
 Sociologists are interested in the social contexts of terrorist groups.
-Terrorist groups can be categorized by their political background or ideology.
+Terrorist groups can be categorized by their background or ideology.
 People act differently when they are in a group than when they are alone, so the group behavior is unique leading to different terrorist group typologies.
 The Personal Pathway Model of Psychologist Eric D. Shaw includes early socialization processes, escalatory events, particularly confrontation with police, and narcissistic injuries.

 The Organizational Approach